Backlash (2008): Storylines

-Edge, who faced The Undertaker for the World Heavyweight Championship.
+Edge, who faced The Undertaker for SmackDown's World Heavyweight Championship.

 The main feud heading into Backlash on the SmackDown brand was between The Undertaker and Edge, over the World Heavyweight Championship.
-In February, at No Way Out, Undertaker won an Elimination Chamber match to become the number one contender to the World Heavyweight Championship at WrestleMania XXIV.
-At WrestleMania, Undertaker defeated Edge to win the World Heavyweight Championship and extend his WrestleMania undefeated streak to 16–0.
-On the April 4 episode of SmackDown, SmackDown General Manager Vickie Guerrero booked a WrestleMania rematch between Undertaker and Edge for the World Heavyweight Championship at Backlash.
+In February, at No Way Out, The Undertaker won an Elimination Chamber match to become the number one contender to the World Heavyweight Championship at WrestleMania XXIV.
+At WrestleMania, The Undertaker defeated Edge to win the World Heavyweight Championship and extend his WrestleMania undefeated streak to 16–0.
+On the April 4 episode of SmackDown, SmackDown General Manager Vickie Guerrero booked a WrestleMania rematch between The Undertaker and Edge for the World Heavyweight Championship at Backlash.

 The secondary feud for SmackDown heading into Backlash was between Matt Hardy and Montel Vontavious Porter (MVP).
 On the November 16, 2007, episode of SmackDown! after failing to regain the WWE Tag Team Championship from John Morrison and The Miz, MVP attacked Hardy targeting and injuring his knee.
 The feud would start again at WrestleMania XXIV where Hardy cost MVP the Money in the Bank Ladder Match by performing a Twist of Fate at the top of the ladder.
 Hardy would then face MVP on the April 4, 2008, episode of SmackDown in a non-title match, which he won.
 It was confirmed on the next SmackDown that Hardy would face MVP for the United States Championship at Backlash.

 The primary feud on the ECW brand was between Kane and Chavo Guerrero, with the two battling over the ECW Championship.
 Before WrestleMania XXIV aired live on pay-per-view, Kane won a 24-Man Battle Royal to earn an ECW Championship match against Guerrero later that night.
 Kane would go on to defeat Guerrero and become the new ECW Champion.
 On the April 4 episode of SmackDown, SmackDown!
 General Manager Vickie Guerrero booked Kane to defend the ECW Championship against Chavo at Backlash.
 The feud intensified on the April 8 episode of ECW, where during a contract signing for Backlash, Guerrero, with assistance from Bam Neely, Curt Hawkins and Zack Ryder, delivered a Frog splash on Kane through a table.
 Two weeks later on April 22, 2008, the feud again intensified during an episode of the Cutting Edge, in which Edge, Hawkins, Ryder, and Neely ganged up against Kane.
 The gang-up allowed Guerrero to attack Kane with a steel chair.